TchilDill/openpile/docs/source/about.rst

   soil models such as the widely used traditional API models for sand and clay or more recent models that stem from the PISA joint-industry project.

+This library supports the following versions of python: 3.7-3.10.
+Python 3.11 is not supported!

 System of units
 ^^^^^^^^^^^^^^^

-The unit system used in this library is the `international standard SI<https://en.wikipedia.org/wiki/International_System_of_Units>`_.
+The unit system used in this library is the `International System of Units (SI) <https://en.wikipedia.org/wiki/International_System_of_Units>`_.
 The primary units used in OpenPile are kN (kilonewton) and m (meter).
 The documentation should show the units to the user.
 If there are any ambiguity, please create an issue so that we can solve this.

-This library supports the following versions of python: 3.7-3.10.
-Python 3.11 is not supported!

 Installation